Early-stage signs and symptoms of dementia

 In the early stages of dementia, a person’s symptoms are often relatively mild and not always easy to notice.
 Common early-stage symptoms include problems with memory, speed of thought, language or perception.

-- The progression and stages of dementia
+- The progression, signs and stages of dementia

 - You are here: Early-stage signs and symptoms of dementia